-In accordance with public international law, as outlined in Article 91 of the United Nations Convention on the Law of the Sea, 1982 (UNCLOS),19 States are required to establish criteria for granting nationality to ships.
-Article 91 of the United Nations Convention on the Law of the Sea highlights this principle, stating that "there must be a genuine link between the state and the ship."
-This requirement for a genuine link in ship nationality law is derived from the principles set out in the Nottebohm case.20 which involved the nationality of an individual.
-In maritime law, the exact meaning of a "genuine link" remains ambiguous, particularly regarding whether it encompasses political or sociological connections.
-One commentator has even described it as an elusive concept.21
+According to Article 91 of the United Nations Convention on the Law of the Sea, 1982 (UNCLOS), States are required to establish criteria for the nationality of ships.19 Article 91 of the United Nations Convention on the Law of the Sea underscores that "there must be a genuine link between the state and the ship."20 The concepts articulated in the Nottebohm case necessitate a genuine connection in maritime nationality law, pertaining to an individual's nationality.
+In maritime law, the precise definition of a "genuine link" remains unclear, especially concerning the inclusion of political or sociological affiliations.
+A commentator has characterized it as an elusive idea.21

 In the absence of clear jurisprudential guidance on the term "genuine link," flag states often interpret it in ways that reflect their own national interests and priorities.
-An indication of what could constitute a genuine link is provided in Article 1 of the United Nations Convention on Conditions for Registration of Ships, 1986 (UNCCROS), which highlights the flag state's jurisdiction and control over ships in relation to "administrative, technical, economic, and social matters".22 Interestingly, Article 94, paragraph 1, of UNCLOS outlines the flag state's duties, stating, "Every State shall effectively exercise its jurisdiction and control in administrative, technical, and social matters over ships flying its flag."
+The requirements for a valid connection are laid forth in Article 1 of the 1986 United Nations Convention on Conditions for Ship Registration (UNCCROS), which highlights the authority and supervision of the flag state over ships in relation to "administrative, technical, economic, and social matters.22 Unexpectedly, the first paragraph of Article 94 of the United Nations Convention on the Law of the Sea declares, "Every State shall effectively exercise its jurisdiction and control in administrative, technical, and social matters over ships flying its flag."

 While this provision notably omits the term "economic," as mentioned in the UNCCROS above, it clearly and comprehensively defines the flag state's responsibilities regarding its ships, along with its powers of jurisdiction and control.
 This point is particularly relevant in discussions on the responsibility and liability of the flag state for pollution damage within the framework of state responsibility, which I will explore in more detail below.